Trump dance: Soccer

 U.S. national soccer team captain Christian Pulisic used the dance to celebrate his goal in a 2024–25 CONCACAF Nations League A match against Jamaica on November 18, 2024.
 Pulisic later stated, "It's not a political dance.
 It was just for fun."
 A few days prior, players of the English team Barnsley performed the dance after scoring a goal in a 2024–25 EFL League One game against Cambridge United.

+Players of the Belgium national football team performed the dance in celebration of their 1-4 win against the U.S. national soccer team in the 2026 FIFA World Cup Round of 16, in retaliation of president Trump's successful attempt to overturn the one game suspension Folarin Balogun received because he had picked up a red card in the previous round.

 Mixed martial arts

 Ultimate Fighting Championship heavyweight champion Jon Jones incorporated the dance into his post-match celebrations during an event attended by Trump.